What You Say When You Are Asked A Tough Question During A Media Interview

-I’m a voting member of the Academy of Television Arts and Sciences, and just attended the premier of “Game Change,” a movie based on the best-seller about the McCain-Palin campaign, by John Heilemann and Mark Halperin.
+I’m a member of the Academy of Television Arts and Sciences, and just attended the premier of “Game Change,” a movie based on the best-seller about the McCain-Palin campaign, by John Heilemann and Mark Halperin.

 First, a brief review of the movie.
 I haven’t seen all the entrees for the Emmys, of course, but I can say that this particular movie has Emmy-nomination written all over it.
 The adaptation of the book by Danny Strong is impressive.
 The acting by the supporting actors is terrific.
 And it’s a pleasure to watch the performance of the major characters–Woody Harrelson as Steve Schmidt (the presidential campaign senior strategist), Ed Harris as Senator John McCain, and Julianne Moore as Sarah Palin.
 Julianne Moore, for example, doesn’t just play the role of Sarah Palin.
 Moore becomes Palin, which is the highest compliment that can be paid an actor.

 Now, here are three lessons for your media interview: